mmbillah/personal_website/content/home/experience.md

   Responsibilities included:

   * Developed python based demographic and economic forecasting model.
-   Please check the code on github: <github.com/SANDAG/pydefm.>
+   Please check the code on github: [link](github.com/SANDAG/pydefm.)
   * Contributed towards the development of real estate development forecasting model also based in python.
-Please check the code on github: <github.com/SANDAG/sandag_urbansim.>
+Please check the code on github:[link](github.com/SANDAG/sandag_urbansim.)
   * Developed Python/SQL scripts which automated import, storage and analysis of data from external sources such as BLS, BEA, Census, California Dept. of finance, California Dept. of Education and others.
   * Developed several visualization and logical check tools for data quality check purposes.
 Assisted on data request from other internal de- partments and external organizations.
   * Made presentations to team members and senior executives of Sandag explaining modeling process and results.
   """
-subtitle = "Resarch"
+widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

+title = "Teaching Experience"

 # Order that this section will appear in.
 weight = 40